arangodb/docs/3.11/installation-linux-osconfiguration.md

 before executing `arangod`.

+{% hint 'info' %}
-Note that the official release executables of ArangoDB require the operating system to use a page size of 4096 or less.
+The official release executables of ArangoDB require the operating system to use a page size of **4096 bytes** or less.
-Larger page sizes will lead to the error `<jemalloc>: Unsupported system page size` during startup.
+Larger page sizes lead to the error `<jemalloc>: Unsupported system page size` during startup.
+{% endhint %}

 Swap Space
 ----------